detect online job scams

 2. Interview through chat, audio or messages. -Most of these scammers conduct their interview through texts or chat and they will avoid a video call from you.

 3. They never use the official email of the company they claim to be.
-That means their email address never ends with company’s domain name like thepersonusername@hachettebookgroup.co.
-Rather, their email will end mostly @gmail.com or @protonmail.com
+That means their email address never ends with the company’s domain name, like thepersonusername@hachettebookgroup.co.
+Rather, their email will end mostly @gmail.com, @xyh.z, @protonmail.com, or whatever aside from the real company domain.

 4. They mostly act in urgency and will always put you in a state where you are trying to prove your worth to them.